All Episodes

 It can't exist.

-And the fact that uh unclassified setting, the appropriate agency counsel president and sure the classified information didn't enter into the testimony, et cetera, et cetera.
+And the fact that unclassified setting, the appropriate agency counsel present ensure the classified information didn't enter into the testimony, et cetera, et cetera.

-She talked about her and pay uh her and Peter Strzoking for Mueller.
+She talked about her and Peter Strzok working for Mueller.

-Well, everybody had known it didn't take long to find out that you know these two were involved in this relationship.
+Well, everybody had known it didn't take long to find out that these two were involved in this relationship.

-Well, that would be Loretta Lynch, the same Loretta Lynch that just a couple of weeks before the exoneration of Hillary's sitting in a private plane at a tarmac in a Phoenix Airport or an FBO, their private jets sitting next to each other, and they're talking about their kids for 50 minutes, we're supposed to believe.
+Well, that would be Loretta Lynch, the same Loretta Lynch that just a couple of weeks before the exoneration of Hillary's sitting in a private plane at a tarmac in a Phoenix airport or an FBO with their private jets sitting next to each other and they're talking about their kids for 50 minutes we're supposed to believe.

 But the problem for them is their story doesn't add up because they were warned from the get-go not to trust the dossier.